Shikharyadav04/git-github-demo/README.md

 # git-github-demo
 this is for learning git github
 <br>
-this is made by Shikhar Yadav
+this is made by Shikhar Yadav MNNIT